Terrorhelmut/PteroBackupRestorer/README.md

 - To restore a specific server, use the command: `/pbackuprestore <server-name>`
 - To restore backups for all configured servers, use the command: `/pbackuprestore all`

+## License

+This project is licensed under the GNU General Public License v3